-Ronald D. Moen is a statistician, consultant, and teacher to industry, government, healthcare, and education.
-He is co-founder and partner of Associates in Process Improvement (API, 1984) and Adjunct Lecturer in the Physics and Engineering Science Department at the University of Michigan-Flint (1995-2005).
+Ronald D. Moen was a statistician, consultant, and teacher to industry, government, healthcare, and education.
+He was co-founder and partner of Associates in Process Improvement (API, 1984) and Adjunct Lecturer in the Physics and Engineering Science Department at the University of Michigan-Flint (1995-2005).
 His experiences of over 40 years include General Motors Corporation and the U.S. Department of Agriculture.
 He served as a helper at 70 of Dr. Deming’s 4-day seminars (1983-1993).
-He is a senior fellow at the Institute for Healthcare Improvement (IHI) since 1998.
-He is a member of the Board of Directors at Peaker Services Inc.
+He was a senior fellow at the Institute for Healthcare Improvement (IHI) since 1998, and a member of the Board of Directors at Peaker Services Inc.

-Ron is a member of the American Society for Quality (ASQ) and the American Statistical Association (ASA).
-He is a Founding Member of Board of Trustees, The W. Edwards Deming Institute (1994-1997), Member of Advisory Council, The W. Edwards Deming Institute (1997-2017), and Trustee Emeritus (2018).
-Also, he is founding member of the Greater Detroit Deming Study Group (1987) and founding Member of the GQFW (1988, an international group of Consultants associated with the Deming Prize given by JUSE).
-He is the 2002 recipient of the Deming Medal by ASQ.
+Ron was a member of the American Society for Quality (ASQ) and the American Statistical Association (ASA).
+He was a Founding Member of Board of Trustees, The W. Edwards Deming Institute (1994-1997), Member of Advisory Council, The W. Edwards Deming Institute (1997-2017), and Trustee Emeritus (2017-2021).
+Also, he was founding member of the Greater Detroit Deming Study Group (1987) and founding Member of the GQFW (1988, an international group of Consultants associated with the Deming Prize given by JUSE).
+He was the 2002 recipient of the Deming Medal by ASQ.